 Supply Chain Management

-MIS is crucial in supply chain management by providing visibility into inventory levels, demand patterns, supplier performance, and logistics data.
+MIS is crucial in supply chain management because it provides visibility into inventory levels, demand patterns, supplier performance, and logistics data.
 It enables organizations to optimize procurement, reduce inventory carrying costs, improve order fulfillment, and enhance overall supply chain efficiency.
 The system can generate purchase orders, track shipments, and provide real-time updates on inventory levels to ensure smooth supply chain operations.

 Human Resource Management